richard21a/cse15l-lab-reports/lab-report-1-week-2.md

 We then connect the key to the server with the following command: `scp ~/.ssh/id_ed25519.pub cs15lwi22aav@ieng6.ucsd.edu:~/.ssh/authorized_keys`

+As shown in the bottom of the image below, we are now able to connect to ssh without entering our password.
 ![Image](keygen2.png)

 # Part 6: Optimize remote setting: